SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 #### EncryptionKey

-A **Byte Array** value that contains the AES-CBC Key for decrypting the manifest files and messages in the Azure Queue.
+A **Byte Array** value that contains the AES-256-CBC Key for decrypting the manifest files and messages in the Azure Queue.

 ## CreateSPAsyncReadJobWithMultiUrl method